Amir Aczel: Biography

 Amir D. Aczel was born in Haifa, Israel.
-Aczel's father was the captain of a passenger ship that sailed primarily in the Mediterranean Sea.
-When he was ten, Aczel's father taught him how to steer a ship and navigate.
-This inspired Aczel's book The Riddle of the Compass.
 Amir graduated from the Hebrew Reali School in Haifa, in 1969.

 When Aczel was 21, he studied at the University of California, Berkeley.
 He graduated with a BA in mathematics in 1975 and received a Master of Science in 1976.
-Several years later Aczel earned a PhD in statistics from the University of Oregon.
+Several years later, Aczel earned a PhD in statistics from the University of Oregon.
+He married his wife Debra in 1984, and had one daughter and one stepdaughter.

 Aczel taught mathematics at universities in California, Alaska, Massachusetts, Italy and Greece.
-He married his wife Debra in 1984 and had one daughter, Miriam, and one stepdaughter.
-He accepted a professorship at Bentley College in Massachusetts, where he taught classes on statistics and the history of science and history of mathematics.
+He accepted a professorship at Bentley College in Massachusetts, where he taught classes on statistics, the history of science, and the history of mathematics.
 He authored two textbooks on statistics.

 While teaching at Bentley, Aczel wrote several non-technical books on mathematics and science, as well as two textbooks.
 His book Fermat's Last Theorem was a United States bestseller and was nominated for a Los Angeles Times Book Prize.
-Aczel appeared on CNN, CNBC, The History Channel and Nightline.

 Aczel was a 2004 Fellow of the John Simon Guggenheim Memorial Foundation, a visiting scholar in the History of Science at Harvard University (2007), and was awarded a Sloan Foundation grant to research his book Finding Zero (2015).
-In 2003, he became a research fellow at the Boston University Center for Philosophy and History of Science, and in Fall 2011 was teaching mathematics courses at University of Massachusetts Boston.
+In 2003, he became a research fellow at the Boston University Center for Philosophy and History of Science, and in the fall of 2011, was teaching mathematics courses at University of Massachusetts Boston.
 He was a speaker at La Ciudad de las Ideas in, Puebla, Mexico, in 2008 and 2011.

-He died in Nîmes, France in 2015 from cancer.
+In 2015, Aczel died in Nîmes, France from cancer.